alex996/react-css-spinners/examples/ssr/readme.md

 # SSR Example

-Minimal demo of the spinners with server-side rendering (using CJS bundle) and client-side hydration (using ESM bundle).
+Minimal demo of the spinners with server-side rendering (CJS bundle) and client-side hydration (ESM bundle).

 ```sh
 # Install the deps